 Use a repeatable prompt and source references for each quarterly batch

 The recurring portfolio workflow is simple to define, even when the council documents are not uniform: gather the rates PDFs or image notices for the quarter, upload the batch, apply the same field-selection prompt, review the source references, and download the output as Excel, CSV, or JSON for the ledger or recharge workpaper.
-That is where a rates invoice data extraction workflow earns its place.
-The value is not a one-off conversion of a single bill.
-It is producing the same columns every quarter across many councils.
+The value is not a one-off conversion of a single bill — it is producing the same columns every quarter across many councils.

 Invoice Data Extraction supports that pattern because the prompt is the configuration.
 A property team can ask for the fields it needs instead of building a council-specific template: council name, rating unit or valuation reference, property address, rating year, instalment number, due date, annual rates, current amount due, GST, arrears, penalties, general rate, UAGC, targeted rates, regional council rates, and original line description.
 The prompt can also instruct the output to create one row per property and instalment, with line-level detail split into child rows or separate columns depending on the team's spreadsheet model.

-For repeat work, saved prompts matter.
-A quarterly rates run should not depend on whoever happens to be processing the inbox that day.
+For repeat work, the prompt should be saved and shared, not retyped each quarter.
 Once the team has tested a prompt across Auckland, Wellington, Christchurch, QLDC, and a sample of smaller councils, it can reuse that prompt for the next batch and adjust only when a council layout or reporting requirement changes.

 The product is built for financial document batches rather than manual copy-and-paste.
 It handles PDF, JPG, and PNG uploads, supports large mixed-format batches, and returns structured Excel, CSV, or JSON files.
 Every row includes a reference to the source file and page number, which is critical for property review.
 When a tenant questions a recharge, an owner asks about a targeted rate, or an accountant checks a GST amount, the reviewer can go back to the exact council notice instead of trusting an untraceable spreadsheet cell.